eu-digital-green-certificates/dgca-verifier-app-ios/README.md

 ### Prerequisites

 - You need a Mac to run Xcode.
-- Xcode 12.5+ is used for our builds.
-The OS requirement is macOS 11.0+.
+- Xcode 12.4+ is used for our builds.
+On the Mac App Store, the os requirement lists macOS 11.0+, but it works fine on Catalina as well.
 - To install development apps on physical iPhones, you need an Apple Developer account.
 - Service Endpoints:
   - This App talks to the pubkey endpoint: `https://dgca-verifier-service.cfapps.eu10.hana.ondemand.com`,